Artanisx/aliensurvivors/README.md

 Laser sprite is from [Kids Can Code](https://kidscancode.org)

+Shaders for the Main Menu and Game are from [Godot Shaders](https://godotshaders.com/), specifically from [gerardogc2378](https://godotshaders.com/author/gerardogc2378/) and [flytrap](https://godotshaders.com/author/flytrap/) respectively.

+Main Menu text elements are created by me with [Krita](https://krita.org/en/).

+Font used in the Main Menu is [Ethnocentric Font](https://www.dafont.com/ethnocentric.font)

+Font used by in game elements is [Droid Sans](https://fonts.adobe.com/fonts/droid-sans)

 SFX are created by me with [Bfxr](https://www.bfxr.net/).

 Background Music is "Homeroad" from [Kai Engel](https://freemusicarchive.org/music/Kai_Engel/Satin_1564/Kai_Engel_-_Satin_-_09_Homeroad/)